 - Are at least 15 years old at the time you file your application, unless you are or were in removal proceedings.

-As of June 30, 2020, EBCLC will not file first-time DACA applications or applications for Advance Parole on behalf of our clients, until the DHS confirms that it will accept and process these applications.
-We do not want our clients to lose fees paid and do not want first-time applicants to provide their information to the government without confirmation that their application will be processed.
+Note: As of July 28, 2020, the DHS announced that it will not process first-time DACA applications.
+At this time, EBCLC will not file first-time DACA applications or applications for Advance Parole on behalf of our clients.
 However, if you qualify for our services, you can make an appointment to discuss your eligibility and any questions you have about DACA or Advance Parole.

 How do I get help to apply for DACA?